relay-tools/react-relay-network-layer/README.md

   * `retryDelays` - array of millisecond that defines the values on which retries are based on (default: `[1000, 3000]`).
   * `statusCodes` - array of response status codes which will fire up retryMiddleware (default: `status < 200 or status > 300`).
   * `allowMutations` - by default retries disabled for mutations, you may allow process retries for them passing `true` (default: `false`)
   * `forceRetry` - function(cb, delay), when request is delayed for next retry, middleware will call this function and pass to it a callback and delay time.
 When you call this callback, middleware will proceed request immediately (default: `false`).
 - **auth** - for adding auth token, and refreshing it if gets 401 response from server.
 Options:
   * `token` - string or function(req) which returns token.
 If function is provided, then it will be called for every request (so you may change tokens on fly).
   * `tokenRefreshPromise`: - function(req, err) which must return promise with new token, called only if server returns 401 status code and this function is provided.
+  * `allowEmptyToken` - allow made a request without Authorization header if token is empty (default: `false`)
   * `prefix` - prefix before token (default: `'Bearer '`)
   * If you use `auth` middleware with `retry`, `retry` must be used before `auth`.
 Eg. if token expired when retries apply, then `retry` can call `auth` middleware again.
 - **logger** - for logging requests and responses.
 Options: